Best Open Source and Free Network Monitoring Tools for 2026

 What metrics should network monitoring tools track?
 Critical metrics: bandwidth utilization (%), latency (ms), packet loss (%), interface status (up/down), error rates, CPU/memory usage of network devices, connection states, and response time.
 SNMP-based tools track these via OIDs.
 Advanced tools add flow data (NetFlow, sFlow), application response time, and service availability.
 For complete infrastructure visibility, combine network metrics with server and application monitoring.

 How do I choose between agent-based and agentless monitoring?
 Agentless monitoring (SNMP, WMI) requires no software installation, easier for network devices (routers, switches) but limited depth.
 Agent-based monitoring (Zabbix agent, Nagios plugins) provides deeper metrics, custom checks, and faster data collection but requires agent installation/maintenance.
 Best practice: use agentless for network gear, agents for servers/applications.
-For application-level insights, add APM tools and log management to correlate network metrics with application performance and logs.
+For application-level insights, combine network monitoring with log management to correlate network metrics with application performance and logs.